 So this is an interesting one.
-I have always been led to believe that alcohol had a massive (negative) impact on testosterone levels.
-Well after digging through the studies I found that this is not necessarily 100% true.
+I have always been led to believe that alcohol had a massive, negative impact on testosterone levels.
+Well, after digging through the studies, I found that this is not necessarily 100% true.

 Another concern is the higher levels of estrogen associated with alcohol consumption (66).
 There aren’t a lot of studies on this, but this one particular study did show an increase in estrogen levels when looking at drinkers vs non-drinkers.

-We’ve touched on carb intake previously, now I want to delve into what types of carbs you should and shouldn’t be eating to maximize Testosterone levels.
-The things you should avoid on a regular basis are:
+We’ve touched on carb intake previously, now I want to delve into what types of carbs you should and shouldn’t be eating to maximize testosterone levels.
+The things you should avoid on a regular basis are

 So what carbs do I recommend?

-For this reason I have added it to the Should Do list.
-I personally use Thorne Magnesium and also a Transdermal Lotion which I apply to my body each night.
-Be careful of cheaper forms of magnesium tablets as they can cause stomach GI issues.
-For more on the importance of magnesium Why You Should Be Supplementing With Magnesium.
+For this reason, I have added it to the 'Should Do' list.
+I personally use Thorne Magnesium and also a transdermal lotion which I apply to my body each night.
+Beware of cheaper forms of magnesium tablets as they can cause your stomach to have gastrointestinal issues.
+For more on the importance of magnesium read Why You Should Be Supplementing With Magnesium.

 For more on this be sure to check out the Ted talk—Your body language shapes who you are.

 I don’t have any hard evidence to prove that this works.
-But I have used it myself with good results, and there are a lot of positive reviews on the web.
+But I have used it myself with good results and there are a lot of positive reviews on the web.

-Studies show that if your testicles become too hot, sperm production and testosterone production all decrease (63 & 64).
-So avoid wearing tight fitting briefs.
+Studies show that if your testicles become too hot, sperm production and testosterone production all decrease (63, 64).
+So avoid wearing tight-fitting briefs.
 Sleep naked.
 Have cold showers.
 Remember, there’s a reason your balls are hanging outside your body!